 - have the opportunity to further their research project with the team members including the research leader

 - have access to funding (up to $2000 per person) to attend conference(s) or to meet with other team members to pursue the research project, or to present results

-Applicants must be a U.S. citizen or permanent resident, possess a Ph.D. in the mathematical sciences, and be employed at a U.S. institution.
+Applicants must be a U.S. citizen or permanent resident, possess a Ph.D. in the mathematical or statistical sciences, and be employed at a U.S. institution.

-ADJOINT 2020 will take place at MSRI from June 15 to June 26, 2020.
-The research leaders and research topics will soon be announced.
+The ADJOINT 2023 workshop takes place at MSRI in Berkeley, California from June 19-30, 2023.
+The research leaders and research topics can be found below.

-- a cover letter specifying which of the offered research projects they wish to be part of; if more than one please indicate your priorities
+- a cover letter specifying which of the offered research projects you wish to be part of; if more than one please indicate your priorities

 - a CV

 - a personal statement, no longer than one page, addressing how your participation will contribute to the goals of the program (e.g., why you are a good candidate for this workshop and what you hope to gain)

 - a research statement, no longer than two pages, describing your current research interests, and relevant past research activities, and how they relate to the project(s) of greatest interest to you (e.g., what motivates your current interests and what is your relevant research background)

 Due to funding restrictions, only U.S. citizens and permanent residents are eligible to apply.